Guides, Field Notes & Stories.

 In practical terms:

-If there’s friction, let’s address it directly and respectfully before it turns into interpretive theater.
+• If there’s friction, let’s address it directly and respectfully before it turns into confusion or drift.

 How I work best